asamallab/M-by-P-ratio-Pred/README.md

 * external_test_dataset.csv - External test dataset

 ## Models
-The code in this repository provides a complete workflow for predicting the entry of exogenous chemicals into human breast milk using machine learning.
-The workflow includes feature pre-processing, feature selection, hyperparameter tuning, training, and evaluation.
+The codes in this repository enable the reproduction of the results present in the manuscript to predict xenobiotic chemicals with a high propensity to transfer from maternal plasma to human milk.
+The code provided for the five  models corresponding to the five different classification algorithms and three models corresponding to three different regression algorithms performs end-to-end processing of the data including the feature pre-processing, feature selection, hyperparameter tuning, training, and evaluation of the models.

 Classification-  <br /><br />
-* lda.py - Python file to train and evaluate Linear Discrimination Analysis model for predicting entry of chemicals into breast milk.<br />
+* svm.py - Python code to train and evaluate Support Vector Machine based model.<br />
-* mlp.py - Python file to train and evaluate Multi Layer Perceptron model for predicting entry of chemicals into breast milk.<br />
+* xg_boost.py - Python code to train and evaluate XGBoost based model for predicting entry of chemicals into breast milk.<br />
-* randomforest.py - Python file to train and evaluate Random Forest model for predicting entry of chemicals into breast milk.<br />
+* lda.py - Python code to train and evaluate Linear Discrimination Analysis model for predicting entry of chemicals into breast milk.<br />
-* svm.py - Python file to train and evaluate Support Vector Machine model for predicting entry of chemicals into breast milk.<br />
+* mlp.py - Python code to train and evaluate Multi Layer Perceptron model for predicting entry of chemicals into breast milk.<br />
-* xg_boost.py - Python file to train and evaluate Xgboost model for predicting entry of chemicals into breast milk.<br />
+* randomforest.py - Python code to train and evaluate Random Forest model for predicting entry of chemicals into breast milk.<br />
-* external_set - Python file that contains code for model evaluation in External set after applying Domain of applicability.<br />
+* external_set.py - Python code that contains code for model evaluation in External test dataset after applying Domain of applicability.<br />

 Regression- <br /><br />
 * randomforest.py - Python file to train and evaluate Random Forest model for prediction of milk-to-plasma ratio of compounds.<br />